MUSICIAN

 Icon of person Pablo Alborán

-Pablo Moreno de Alborán Ferrándiz (born 31 May 1989), popularly known as Pablo Alborán, is a Spanish musician and singer-songwriter.
+Pablo Moreno de Alborán Ferrándiz (born 31 May 1989), popularly known as Pablo Alborán, is a Spanish musician, singer-songwriter and actor.
 Throughout his career, Alborán has released six studio albums.
-His records are distributed by Warner Music Spain which he was signed to in 2013.
 That year he released "Solamente Tú", the lead single from his 2011 self-titled debut album.
+The track topped the charts in his home country for two consecutive weeks.
 Read more on Wikipedia

 Memorability Metrics